seidels/TiDeTree-Tutorial/README.md

 BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees {% cite Bouckaert2014 --file Tutorial-Template/master-refs.bib %}.
 This tutorial uses the BEAST2 version 2.4.2.

+### BEAUti – Bayesian Evolutionary Analysis Utility
+BEAUti is a utility program with a graphical user interface for creating BEAST2 input files, which are written in XML.
+The eXtensible Markup Language (XML) is a general-purpose markup language, which allows for the combination of text and additional information.
+The use of the XML makes analysis specification very flexible and readable by both the program and people.
+The XML file specifies all the components of the analysis, including sequences, node calibrations, models, priors, output file names.

+### Tracer
+Tracer is used for assessing and summarizing the posterior estimates of the various parameters sampled by the Markov Chain.
+This program can be used for visual inspection and assessment of convergence and it also calculates 95% credible intervals (which approximate the 95% highest posterior density intervals) and effective sample sizes (ESS) of parameters.
+Contrary to the other software in this section, Tracer is not distributed with BEAST2 and needs to be downloaded separately [here](https://beast.community/tracer).
 ----

 # Practical: Exercise title